DXCX

-DXCX (88.3 FM), broadcasting as Radyo ni Juan 88.3, is a radio station owned and operated by Rizal Memorial Colleges Broadcasting Corporation.
+DXCX (88.9 FM), broadcasting as 88.9 XFM, is a radio station owned and operated by Rizal Memorial Colleges Broadcasting Corporation and operated by Y2H Broadcasting Network.
 Its studios and transmitter are located in Purok Cayambanan, Brgy.
 Grino, Tacurong.

 On October 30, 2019, station manager Benjie Caballero was shot outside his home by two gunmen on a motorcycle.
 He died a month later due to pneumonia.

+In June 1, 2025, the station was relaunched as XFM Tacurong under Y2H Broadcasting Network.